 Learners can get between six to eight counselling sessions.
 There are a variety of different ways learners can follow on after these sessions, from being introduced to calming apps, mindfulness, breathing exercises and being signposted to other organisations for support.

-This counselling service is completely free to learners at Achieve Training and is funded by Realise charity.
+This counselling service is completely free to learners and apprentices at Achieve Training and is funded by Realise charity.

 Leanne will be in centre: